Acne Scar Removal in Singapore

 This approach is taken to reduce the size of raised acne scars.
 This is usually done in conjunction with another treatment.
 For example, acne scar surgery may be followed by corticosteroid injections or radiation to prevent these scars from coming back.

-4. How do microdermabrasion and chemical peel work on scars?
+4. How can microdermabrasion and chemical peel work on scars?

 Microdermabrasion eliminates and significantly reduces the appearance of light acne scarring (Lloyd 2001).
 This treatment helps to exfoliate the skin and clear up pores that have been clogged with oil and dirt.
 However, this is not appropriate for icepick scars, although deeper scars can respond effectively to this treatment, as well.